score-technologies/score-predict/README.md

 ## Mining

 Miners are responsible for generating predictions for upcoming football matches.
-The base miner model is a .
-Currently miners are asked to predict the winner of a match, or a draw, and the score.
-In the future we will start to include more in-game events for miners to predict, such as half time score, number of red or yellow cards, number of corners, first goal scored by which player etc.
+The base miner model is a Random Forest classifier trained on historical football match data.
+Currently miners are asked to predict the winner of a match, or a draw.
+In the future we will start to include more in-game events for miners to predict, such as score, half time score, number of red or yellow cards, number of corners, first goal scored by which player etc.

 ### Running a Miner